hazelcast/hazelcast-reference-manual/src/NetworkPartitioning.md

 You could also create your own versioning scheme or capture a time series of deltas to reconstruct an entry.

-## How Hazelcast Split Brain Merge Happens
+## How Hazelcast Split-Brain Merge Happens

-Here is, step by step, how Hazelcast split brain merge happens:
+Here is, step by step, how Hazelcast split-brain merge happens:

 1. The oldest member of the cluster checks if there is another cluster with the same *group-name* and *group-password* in the network.
 2. If the oldest member finds such a cluster, then it figures out which cluster should merge to the other.